BIKASH1002/Fraud-Detection-ML-API-Docker/README.md

 # Contributing

-If you wouldd like to contribute to the project, you are most welcome to fork the repository and submit a pull request.
+If you wouldd like to contribute to the project, you are most welcome to fork this repository and submit a pull request.
 For any issues or feature requests, please open an issue on GitHub.

 # License